 There are a few distros that run entirely on and supply only 100% free software.

-Trisquel is based on the popular Ubuntu distro but with all the non-free software and rivers removed.
+Trisquel is based on the popular Ubuntu distro but with all the non-free software removed.
 The main software 'repository' that it only provides free-software to install from and only uses free software drivers.

 We recommend this distro for beginners as it is the easiest to setup and work with.
 The interface is simple yet powerful and the software provided should meet most users needs.